ocornut/imgui/docs/README.md

 ### The Pitch

 Dear ImGui is a **bloat-free graphical user interface library for C++**.
-It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline enabled application.
-It is fast, portable, renderer agnostic and self-contained (no external dependencies).
+It outputs optimized vertex buffers that you can render anytime in your 3D-pipeline-enabled application.
+It is fast, portable, renderer agnostic, and self-contained (no external dependencies).

 Dear ImGui is designed to **enable fast iterations** and to **empower programmers** to create **content creation tools and visualization / debug tools** (as opposed to UI for the average end-user).
-It favors simplicity and productivity toward this goal, and lacks certain features normally found in more high-level libraries.
+It favors simplicity and productivity toward this goal and lacks certain features commonly found in more high-level libraries.

-Dear ImGui is particularly suited to integration in games engine (for tooling), real-time 3D applications, fullscreen applications, embedded applications, or any applications on consoles platforms where operating system features are non-standard.
+Dear ImGui is particularly suited to integration in game engines (for tooling), real-time 3D applications, fullscreen applications, embedded applications, or any applications on console platforms where operating system features are non-standard.

  - Minimize state synchronization.
  - Minimize state storage on user side.